pieterotte/Mustelid_monitoring/README.md

 <b>Repository</b>

-A secured version of the data and code as used in the published article can be found on Zenodo when the manuscript is accepted.
+A secured version of the data and code as used in the published article can be found on Zenodo: 10.5281/zenodo.16744697.